-The following key management related party balances existed as of the end of the following reporting periods:
+The following key management related party balances existed at the end of the following reporting periods:

 As of As of

-June 30, June 30,
+March 31, June 30,

-2022 2021
+2023 2022

-Amounts receivable \$ 193,471 \$ 17,007
+Amounts receivable \$ 197,050 \$ 193,471

-Prepaid expenses - 6,949

-Accrued liabilities 35,257 64,503
+Accrued liabilities \$ 34,282 \$ 35,257

-Payroll and benefits are for employment compensation received by Craig Scherba (CEO), Brent Nykoliation (SVP), Brett Whalen (Director), Chris Kruba (Director), Ian Pearce (Director) and Sir Mick Davis (Chairman).
-Consulting fees are for consulting compensation received by companies controlled by Marc Johnson (CFO) and Robin Borley (COO).
-Professional fees are for the provision of accounting services by a company controlled by Marc Johnson (CFO).
-Share-based compensation are for the vesting of stock options and RSUs awarded to officers and directors of the Company.
-Amounts receivable are for short-term loans to officers related to payroll advances and the exercise of stock options.
-Accrued liabilities are for the accrual of director fees.
+Payroll and benefits are for management compensation for Craig Scherba (CEO), Brent Nykoliation (SVP), Danniel Stokes (VP), and for remuneration of Directors for Brett Whalen (Director), Chris Kruba (Director), Ian Pearce (Director) and Sir Mick Davis (Chair of the Board).
+Consulting fees are for management compensation for companies controlled by Marc Johnson (CFO) and Robin Borley (COO).
+Professional fees are for accounting services performed by a company controlled by Marc Johnson (CFO).
+Share-based compensation are for the vesting of stock options and RSUs expenditures.
+Amounts receivable are for short-term loans to officers related to the exercise of stock options that are expected to be repaid by June 30, 2023 and payroll advances.
+Accrued liabilities are for the accrual of director fees and net payroll obligations.